huguesjohnson/DubbelLib/README.md

 	* file: Things to make some file and path resolution tasks easier.
 	* file.filter: File filters used for open/save dialogs or listing files by type.
 	* fx: JavaFX helper classes.
-	* retailclerk: Tools to build games in the Retail Clerk series or other games using the same engine/
+	* retailclerk: Tools to build games in the Retail Clerk series or other games using the same engine.
 	* util: General utility classes that don't fit anywhere else.
 	* webpublisher: Things to manage the aforementioned little insignificant web site.
 * x68